advanced-rest-client/raml-js-parser/README.md

 finish work.

 #### `parse-raml-url` event
-This event will be handled only if it contains the `path` property in the event detail object.
+This event will be handled only if it contains the `url` property in the event detail object.
 It should be an URL to the RAML resource that will be downloaded.
 Note, that the web app has to have an CORS access to the resource in order to